Call Today 305.783.3301

 Our child custody lawyers in Miami strive to preserve relationships and maintain civility throughout a case.
 We are well-versed in many creative ways to settle custody disputes between even the most hostile of parents.
 Let our Miami child custody attorney talk about your case and your options.

-No more than 5% of Florida attorneys are included in Super Lawyers®.
-It takes significant experience, results, reputation, and many other qualifications to pass the rigorous, patented selection process.
+Less than 5% of Florida attorneys are included on the Super Lawyers® List.
+It takes significant experience, results, and a strong reputation to pass the rigorous, patented selection process.

-In addition to providing sterling legal representation, which includes pro bono services to indigent clients, we also strive to be active in the local community, generous with our time and other resources.
+In addition to providing sterling legal representation, including pro bono services to indigent clients, we strive to be active in the local community through volunteering, stewardship, and civic involvement.

-We are true trial lawyers, ready for any and all challenges of litigation.
-No matter how complex your case is, we have the resources and insight to protect your rights in the toughest legal arenas.
+We are true trial lawyers, ready for any and all courtroom litigation challenges.
+No matter how complex your case may be, we have the resources, experience, and insight to protect and fight for your rights.

 We understand that each case is unique, and every client deserves individualized attention.
-We commit to provide one-on-one counsel so we can create a legal strategy that is tailored to your needs and goals.
+We are committed to providing one-on-one counsel and creating legal strategies tailored to your specific needs.